madprops/airc/README.md

 `channels`: List of irc channels to join.

-These can contain passwords. `#mychannel channelpass`.
+These can contain passwords: `#mychannel channelpass`.

 ---